Most of the best ones, as per league-wide trend, were crossed off the list well before puck drop. Or received juicy extensions mid-season.

 The latest: Sportsnet’s Nick Kypreos has suggested that Neal will be asking for as much as $6.5 million or $7 million per season on a long-term deal.
 Despite having the cap space to make that work, the belief is that Vegas is hesitant to commit long-term to players 30 and older.

 Golden Knights GM George McPhee already made extending 27-year-old Jonathan Marchessault ($5 million times six years) his priority.
 Neal is older and will be more expensive.

 McPhee had initially considered flipping Neal at the trade deadline for futures, but plans changed once Vegas became a contender.
-Neal suffered an upper-body injury in late February, but a strong showing in the post-season can only boost his value on the open market.
+Neal suffered an upper-body injury in late February, but a strong showing (nine points and counting) in the post-season will only boost his value on the open market.

 8. David Perron

 Bargaining chips: Sixty-six points marked a career season.
 Strong-on-the-puck winger with enviable possession metrics.
 A beast in the corners.
 Ability to draw penalties.

 The latest: Of Vegas’s two stud UFA wingers, Neal has the more familiar resume, but Perron actually enjoyed the more productive season — crushing it with career-highs in assists (50) and points (66).

 McPhee is keeping mum publicly with his plans for these veteran wingers.
 There is value in keeping Perron beyond 2017-18, but the temptation to let Perron walk and use his cap space on younger, cheaper talent will be there.

 There’s no guarantee Perron produces this well again, and he’s still looking for his first playoff goal.
 He does have seven assists in 11 games and was dealing with an illness.